 Convent & Church of San Francisco

 This church and convent is on Plaza San Francisco, which is a great spot to explore the nearby Palacio Marques de Beniel and Casa Cervantes.
 Even if you’re not a lover of religious architecture this a beautiful building.
 Situated on a pretty plaza, the church façade was renovated in the 1700s.
-Built in the 16th century on what was once a mosque (evidence of which can still be seen in the decorative sebka work lining its bell tower/minaret), it boasts a beautiful vaulted ceiling, cloisters and vaulted arches overhead.
+Built in the 16th century on what was once a mosque (evidence of which can still be seen in the decorative sebka work lining its bell tower/minaret), it has a beautiful vaulted ceiling, cloisters and vaulted arches overhead.
 To the rear there is an event space which is often used as an art gallery and typical Andalucian patio.
 There is free parking alongside the Palacio de Marques de Beniel and under the market building on Calle Arroyo de San Francisco.

 Address: Plaza San Francisco.
 Open: Mon-Sat 19.30 – 20.30, Sun 10.30 – 12.00 & 19.30 – 20.30